Kytabyte/rl-playground/README.md

 # 2048-reinforcement-learning

  This repository will provide implementation and experiments of some state-of-art reinforcement learning algorithms to train an agent to play 2048.
-Ideally, this repository will provide an interface for expansion where new algorithms and new games can be easily added.
+Ideally, this repository will provide an interface for extension where new algorithms and new games can be easily added.